 WIRING RECESSED LIGHTING IN A CONDOMINIUM KITCHEN

 Generally speaking a recessed light has three components: a housing or frame, a trim, and a light bulb.
 There are several diameters of housings and in addition many types and colors of trims.
+In addition there is a large selection of light built bulb types available.
 Each will have a different kind of light output.

 Smaller recessed lights tend to have less beam spread (Meaning the light is narrow) and are limited in light bulb choices.
 Consequently if you want a lot of illumination you will need more recessed lights.

 My most common recessed light installation is the Halo H7 6″ diameter with a BR40 light bulb.
 The BR40 bulb has a wide beam spread and the 6″ diameter housing has the most choices of light bulbs and trims that can be used with it.
 Most of the time the customer just chose the white coilex trim as it blended with the white ceiling.
 Other recessed light manufacturers also have 6″ housings and a large assortment of trims as well.

 The most challenging aspect of wiring retrofitted recessed kitchen lights is the measuring and laying out of the location for each light.
 With a finished ceiling there is no simple way of knowing what obstacles might be in the way of your light installation.
 Therefore you must probe the ceiling ahead of time to see if there are any utilities or building structure where a light was planned.

 Something to be mindful of is the fire rating of the ceiling if there is another condominium above yours.
 Remodeling type recessed lights are usually not fire rated.